Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue

 This present study builds on the prior reaction–diffusion (RD) theory to develop a new framework for serotonin dynamics, addressing this key gap in understanding.
 RD systems have been extensively used in neuroscience where the self-organization and function of systems often depend on their spatial properties~\cite{ermentrout2010mathematical}.
 An RD equation comprises both kinetic terms for reaction dynamics (usually of chemical species), as well as a diffusion term through which Brownian diffusion (of the same chemical species) is incorporated.
 RD systems consist of two or more RD equations in which the kinetic terms capture the interactions among the species at each point in the domain, typically with one or more nonlinear interactions.

 Turing's 1952 work on tissue morphogenesis provided an initial explanation to how spatial patterns and symmetry breaking can arise in biological systems and sparked a wave of research on the interplay of reactions and diffusion as a mechanism for self-organization \cite{Turing1952}.
 A key advance came from Gierer and Meinhardt who showed the importance of coupling a slowly diffusing activator and a rapidly diffusing inhibitor, where the activator stimulates the production of both molecules while the inhibitor suppresses their production~\cite{gierer1972theory, gierer1981generation}.
-When these species interact across a domain while diffusing on different timescales, their interactions can give rise to complex spatiotemporal patterns of alternating high and low concentrations (e.g., \cite{Granero1977}, where the inhibitor must diffuse at least seven times faster to produce such effects).
-In mathematical neuroscience, both continuous RD systems (e.g., \cite{kopell1973plane, bard1981waves, maginu1985geometrical}) and discretized versions (e.g., \cite{carpio2000wave}) have been used to model the brain as an excitable medium, revealing, e.g., traveling waves as a characteristic pattern.
+When these species interact across a domain while diffusing on different timescales, their interactions can give rise to complex spatiotemporal patterns of alternating high and low concentrations, as in the model from~\cite{Granero1977}, where the inhibitor must diffuse faster to produce such effects.
+In mathematical neuroscience, continuous RD systems (e.g., the systems of differential equations in \cite{kopell1973plane, bard1981waves, maginu1985geometrical}) and their discretized counterparts (e.g., the model in \cite{carpio2000wave}) have been used to describe the brain as an excitable medium, revealing characteristic patterns such as traveling waves.
 Recent work has derived a two-component RD model for the striatum, with cholinergic interneurons as the activator and dopamine as the inhibitor, showing that dopamine traveling waves can be captured by a continuous-space framework despite the compartmentalized structure of this brain region~\cite{matityahu2023acetylcholine}.